Trump pleases insurers, angers Democrats with drug-pricing plan

 "We have concerns that some of the ideas proposed today could, if adopted, hurt patient access to the medicines they need today and the future cures and treatments they’re desperately waiting for America’s biopharmaceutical innovators to discover," he said Friday in a statement.

+The Pharmaceutical Care Management Association — a trade group for the middle men criticized by the president — defended their approach.
+“We share the administration’s goal of reducing drug prices," the group said in a statement released Friday.
+"The key is to increase competition among drug companies so pharmacy benefit managers can negotiate even more aggressively to reduce drug costs for patients."

+For a president who has boasted often about his prowess as a deregulator — and a conservative movement that has resisted federal intervention into the free market — this new mandate would represent a significant ideological break with the past.

-"We will work every day to ensure all Americans have access to the quality affordable medication they need and they deserve," he said, "and we will not rest until this job of unfair pricing is a total victory for the U.S.A."
+"We will work every day to ensure all Americans have access to the quality affordable medication they need and they deserve," Trump said Friday, "and we will not rest until this job of unfair pricing is a total victory for the U.S.A."